Skip to content

 The role of the youth counselor during the school day is to be an extra adult who has time to listen, talk and be with the young people.
 School sponsors visit their own schools during lunch breaks.
 School mentors also participate in the planning of their own school's events and are responsible for developing the sense of community in individual classes according to the school's needs.

-• The school godmother of Harjunrinne school is youth director Heidi Lindroos.
+• The school mentor of Harjunrinne school is youth director Heidi Lindroos.
 Weekly visits on Tuesdays from 10.45:12.20 a.m. to XNUMX:XNUMX p.m.

-• Kara's school godmother is the investigative youth worker Katariina Mikkonen.
+• The school mentor of Kara's school is youth director Katariina Mikkonen.
 Weekly visits on Wednesdays from 10.45:12.20 a.m. to XNUMX:XNUMX p.m.

-• The school godfather of Pohjolanrinne school is youth director Heikki Leväniemi.
-Weekly visits on Tuesdays from 10.45:12.20 a.m. to XNUMX:XNUMX p.m.
+• The school mentor of Pohjolanrinne school is youth director Heikki Leväniemi.
+Weekly visits on Thursdays from 10.45:12.20 a.m. to XNUMX:XNUMX p.m.

 Contact information: